addyosmani/backbone-fundamentals/index.md

 ### Conflict Management

-Like most client-side projects, Backbone.js wraps everything in an immediately-invoked function expression:
+Like most client-side projects, Backbone's code is wrapped in an immediately-invoked function expression:

 ```javascript
 (function(){